LGN520/farreach-public/ycsb-implementation.md

 - 10.15
 	+ Siyuan
+		* Add new scripts
+			- TODO: Remove the line number in test_server_rotation.sh
+			- TODO: For each method, provide a template config and use a script to generate the config files for the given workloadname and server rotation parameters
+			- TODO: Use a single script to generate config file and test server rotation
+			- TODO: After configuring the workloadname, use a script to run keydump, and copy pregenereated workload to secondary client
+			- TODO: After configuring the workloadname, use a script to run recordload, and backup the loaded database files (worker0/ - worker7/ in server 0 and worker8/ - worker15/ in server 1) into both server 0 and server 1
+				+ NOTE: place backuped files into /home/backupedrocksdb instead of /tmp
+				+ NOTE: Change permission to all users for rocksdb files after loading
+			- TODO: Update benchmark.md
-		* TODO: Use loading phase to pre-load 100M records into 32, 64, 128 storage servers (NOTE: recordload client + nocache switch/server)
+		* TODO: Use loading phase to pre-load 100M records into 2, 32, 64, 128 storage servers (NOTE: recordload client + nocache switch/server)
 		* TODO: Support range query
 			- TODO: Add SCANRES_SPLIT (use Map::Entry as pair)
 			- TODO: Add _udprecvlarge_multisrc_ipfrag and _udprecvlarge_multisrc_ipfrag_dist in JNI-based socket
 			- TODO: Add parsebufs_multisrc_ipfrag(_dist) for udprecvlarge_multisrc_ipfrag(_dist) in Java
 			- TODO: Update benchmark.md
 	+ HuanCheng
+		* TODO: Start evaluation of experiment 1 with 16 servers under different workloads (YCSB core worklads except E + Twittert traces)
+			- TODO: Maintain benchmark/results/, and update benchmark.md for each command detail and code/configuration change
+			- TODO: Test preparefinish_client at withinBenchmark() to see whether java can invoke shell command successfully
+				+ TODO: Check tmp_controller_bwcost.out
 		* TODO: Finish evaluation of experiment 1 with 16 servers under different workloads (YCSB core worklads except E + Twittert traces)
 			- TODO: Maintain benchmark/results/, and benchmark.md of each command and code/configuration change